zzhangjii/learning-library/lab-guides/LabGuide400.md

 ### **STEP 3**: Create Page Layout

 - Now, build out the look and feel of items on this page.
-First, drag and drop an **Image** item from the Component pane just below the Mobile Page Template item.
+First, drag and drop an **Image** item from the Component pane just below the `Mobile Page Template item`.

-- Drag and drop a **Form Layout** item **inside** the Flex Container in the canvas.
+- Drag and drop a **Form Layout** item **inside** the `Flex Container` in the canvas.

 - Drag and drop an **input Number** item **inside** the `Form Layout` item in the canvas.

-- Drag and drop an **input Text** item just below the Form Layout item in the Page Structure (This ensures the item is embedded within the Form Layout)
+- Drag and drop an **input Text** item just below the `Form Layout` item in the Page Structure (This ensures the item is embedded within the Form Layout)

-- Drag and drop an **input Number** item just below the Form Layout item in the Page Structure (This ensures the item is embedded within the Form Layout)
+- Drag and drop an **input Number** item just below the `Form Layout` item in the Page Structure (This ensures the item is embedded within the Form Layout)

-- Drag and drop a **Button** from the Component pane over to the **Left Side** item in the Page Structure.
+- Drag and drop a **Button** from the Component pane over to the `Left Side` item in the Page Structure.
 A small arrow will be pointing at the Left Side item:

   ![](images/400/84.PNG)

-- Drag and drop TWO **Button** Components over to the **Right Side** item in the Page Structure.
+- Drag and drop TWO **Button** Components over to the `Right Side` item in the Page Structure.
 A small arrow will be pointing at the Right Side item:

 - So far you canvas looks like: